Introduction - Regulations Governing the Financial Management of Sponsored Project Funds

 Fringe Benefit Sponsor Limitations

 Periodically, fringe benefit rates will not be paid by a sponsor for certain trainees, or the sponsor will have a fringe benefit dollar amount limitation or cap.
 This is typically documented in the notice of award or sponsor guidelines.
-When this occurs, Departments need to request a journal entry through the Research/Cost Accounting’s Research Accountant to credit the sponsored project for fringe benefit costs and to debit a department’s operating (entity 02) or gift account (entity 04) for the non-reimbursable fringe benefit costs.
+When this occurs, Departments need to request a journal entry through the Sponsored Projects Accounting’s Sponsored Projects Accountant to credit the sponsored project for fringe benefit costs and to debit a department’s operating (entity 02) or gift account (entity 04) for the non-reimbursable fringe benefit costs.
 This request should be made on a monthly basis but no less frequently than a quarterly basis.

 Supplies and Materials

 Chemicals, lab supplies, computer software, drugs, books, minor equipment, photographic supplies and animals are examples of supplies and materials that can be charged to a sponsored project.
 All costs for supplies to a specific project must be easily identifiable with that project and must follow the allowability and allocability rules.

 These supplies in some areas of the University are purchased through a stock room or book store with a cost center rate.
 Other supplies are purchased directly from the vendor through either a PO or online purchasing through PRISM, through Pitt’s Internet Procurement System or on the P-Card.
 Procedures for purchasing are listed below.

 Sponsored projects frequently allow the University to pay minimal fees to participants in pharmaceutical studies and/or various research projects.
 These fees must be proposed to the agency and approved by the agency at the time of an award.

 These costs are generally paid with petty cash funds tied to a sponsored project.
 It is important to close out the petty cash account when a project is ending.